 Transition to Remote Delivery after Thanksgiving

-LC State is modifying the fall semester schedule to minimize disruption while maximizing health and safety.
+LC State has modified the fall semester schedule to minimize disruption while maximizing health and safety.
 The semester will be the traditional length, beginning on Aug.
 24 and ending final exams on Dec.
 18, but all classes will transition to remote learning after Thanksgiving break.
 Ending face-to-face instruction at Thanksgiving break will allow students to complete the last two weeks of the semester remotely and avoid potential spikes in infection rates related to Thanksgiving week travel.
 Final exams will be given remotely, though the Testing Center will remain open to accommodate some testing as will the Library, carefully maintained as a Clean Zone.

-LC State is planning to welcome residential students to campus this fall.
+LC State welcomes residential students to campus this fall.
 Residence hall capacities have been adjusted, and consistent with local health department recommendations, quarantine spaces created in case they are needed.
 Prior to and upon arrival, students will be screened and those reporting or evidencing high-risk responses to screening questions will be connected with and directed to local health providers for follow-up as needed.
 These individuals will be instructed to self-isolate while awaiting test results or until a 14-day quarantine period has passed.
 Residence hall rooms and campus rentals will be supplied with signs/guidance reminding students to remain in their rooms if they have symptoms of illness and to call Student Health Services or Public Health to determine if they should be tested for coronavirus based on their symptoms.

 Food Services will be operational during the fall 2020 semester, with specific protocols determined based on State of Idaho and Sodexo corporate guidelines.
 Self-serve food options will not be available, at least during the fall semester, but grab-and-go food pick up options will be available.
 The dining area will be set up and arranged per Idaho’s restaurant guidelines, which include social distancing and appropriate spacing between tables.
 If a student is quarantined his/her meals will be delivered.